-We receive a high volume of applications, so the best time to apply is about two months in advance.
-For example, if you are interested in the July program, you should apply in May.
+We typically post new grad RN positions about 2 months prior to the start of the program.
+For example, if you are interested in the July program, you should look for positions to be posted in early to mid May.
 All you will need is a complete and updated resume, a completed application online and a cover letter is optional.
 Any additional information such as references, transcripts, or letters of recommendation can be used during the interview period.

 Yes, you can apply before you have your license and also before you graduate.
 However you must have your license and degree by your hire date.
 Some units will hire those who have their Interim Permit, but it is best to have your RN license.

 A new graduate nurse with less than six months of US or foreign nursing experience.
 If you have more than 6 months of RN experience please apply to any of the regular staff RN (CNII) positions online.

 Anyone living in the US can apply and you apply at http://jobs.ucsd.edu .
 Click on job search and then the category called New Grad Nurses.
 All new grads apply to the jobs with posting titled “New Grad" and the unit specific name.
 For example: "New Grad-Burn ICU".

 No, everything must be submitted online HERE